Salome Dadiani

-Princess Salomé Dadiani (სალომე დადიანი; 13 October 1848 – 23 July 1913) was a Georgian princess, the only sister of Niko Dadiani, the last Prince of Megrelia.
+Princess Salomé Dadiani (სალომე დადიანი; 13 October 1848 – 23 July 1913) was a Georgian princess, the only sister of Niko Dadiani, the last Prince of Mingrelia.

 Early life

 Salomé was born on 13 October 1848.
 She was a daughter of David Dadiani, Prince of Mingrelia and Princess Ekaterine Chavchavadze.
 Her older brother was Prince Niko and her younger brother was Prince Andria.

 Her paternal grandfather was Levan V Dadiani.
 Her maternal grandparents were Princess Salomé Orbeliani and Prince Alexander Chavchavadze, a noted Georgian general and godson of Catherine the Great of Russia.
 Her grandmother was a great-granddaughter of Erekle II of Eastern Georgia.
 Her aunt, Princess Nino married the Russian playwright, composer and diplomat Aleksandr Griboyedov, while another aunt, Princess Sophie, married Count Alexandr Nikolai, the minister of education of Imperial Russia.

 After her father's death in 1853, her mother assumed the responsibilities of the Prince and was recognized by Nicholas I of Russia as regent of Mingrelia on behalf of her brother Prince Niko.
 Nicholas assigned her mother a regency council which included her uncles, Prince Grigol Dadiani and Prince Konstantin Dadiani.